 Dear Future #ACEathletes,

-- Best advice for learning about ACE: Talk to past ACE participants and/or ACE Ambassadors about their experiences.
-They have the most firsthand experiences to share, and this will help maximize your research time.
+- Best advice for learning about ACE: Talk to past ACE participants and ACE Ambassadors about their experiences.
+They have the firsthand stories to share to help you learn about parts of the program that you can’t find online.

 - Best advice for applying for ACE: Once you decide which program you will apply for, read the full descriptions on the ACE website, and do your research about all aspects of the program.
 This will help to ensure that you are qualified and that you can highlight your personal strengths that lend themselves to that program.